rsvp/fecon235/README.md

 and John Paulson's dramatic liquidation.
 Shortcut: https://git.io/13F

+##### [fred-credit-spreads.ipynb](https://github.com/rsvp/fecon235/blob/master/nb/fred-credit-spreads.ipynb) : Robust profiles of credit spreads

+Serves as a tutorial on MAD, Median Absolute Deviation, for robustly rescaling non-Gaussian time-series.
+We consider mortgage and corporate credit spreads to construct a robust Unified Credit Profile to calibrate credit default risk in the context of monetary policy.
+Shortcut: https://git.io/creditprof

 ##### [fred-debt-pop.ipynb](https://github.com/rsvp/fecon235/blob/master/nb/fred-debt-pop.ipynb) : Growth of Federal debt, its burden on the US population

 We examine US government debt in real terms, and the current Federal debt per capita.